Michael Dickson (American football): Professional career

-In Week 2 of the 2020 season, against the New England Patriots on Sunday Night Football, Dickson punted four times (50-yard average) with all four of them landing inside the 20-yard line during the 35–30 win.
-He would be named the NFC Special Teams Player of the Week for the performance.
+In Week 2 of the 2020 season, against the New England Patriots on Sunday Night Football, Dickson punted four times (50-yard average) with all four of them landing inside the 20-yard line during the 35–30 victory.
+He was named the NFC Special Teams Player of the Week for the performance.
 In Week 15 against the Washington Football Team, Dickson punted four times, all landing inside the 20-yard-line, earning another NFC Special Teams Player of the Week honor.
-During the 2020 season, Dickson punted 61 times for 3,028 yards, with his punting average of 49.6 yards being the second-highest in the league, and the 9th highest single-season average of all time.
+During the 2020 season, Dickson punted 61 times for 3,028 yards, with his punting average of 49.6 yards being the second-highest in the league, and the ninth highest single-season average of all time.

 Dickson signed a four-year, $14.5 million contract extension with the Seahawks on 4 June 2021.

 During Week 5 of the 2021 season, in a game against the Los Angeles Rams, Dickson initially had a punt blocked.
 He then chased down the football behind the line of scrimmage, picking it up with one hand, and punting it for a second time while on the run, reminiscent of Australian rules football.
 The punt would go for 68 yards, his longest of the season, and be downed on the Rams' 10-yard line.
 The "double punt" received national attention due to its relative obscurity, and is considered one of the most memorable special teams plays of all time.

 Dickson punted the ball a career-high 83 times for 3,895 yards during the 2021 season, an average of 46.9 yards per punt.
 He pinned 40 punts inside the opponents' 20-yard line, the most in the league that season, and the 10th most in a single season in NFL history.

+In the 2022 season, Dickson punted 66 times for a 48.47 average.
+In the 2023 season, he punted 66 times with a 50.05 average.
+In the 2024 season, he punted 76 times for a 49.42 average.

+On June 10, 2025, Dickson agreed to a four-year, $16.2 million contract extension with the Seahawks, becoming the NFL's highest-paid punter.